hashicorp/vault/api/SPEC.md

 The Vault API gives you full access to the Vault project.

+If you're browsing this API specifiction in GitHub or in raw format, please excuse some of the odd formatting.
+This document is in api-blueprint format that is read by viewers such as Apiary.

 ## Sealed vs. Unsealed

 Whenever an individual Vault server is started, it is started